rlfweb/programming_fundamentals_003/docs/TASKS.md

 1. If a book is an object, what is its encapsulated data?

+// All the data that we can think of relating to books, such as title, author, publishing date, isbn, no of pages, publisher etc.

 2. What data, of a book's encapsulated data, might be changeable?

+// there might be different editions, which have different covers, number of pages, publisher, translated into different languages maybe

 3. Why is representing a book as an object a better idea than representing it as a string?

+// Because we can separate the data into different types and pull certain parts of that out, to analyse it.
+For example, we can search then just for date and get all the books published in a certain year.
+Whereas if the date was in a string, it wouldn't be searchable in the same way.